How to pair weed with wine, check out our tips

 Wine, Weed, Terpenes, and Scent

-Terpenes are not the only thing that gives a wine or marijuana strain their scent.
+Terpenes are not the only thing that gives a wine or marijuana strain its scent.
 There are other factors involved.
 However, Terpenes are responsible for a large amount of the scent that you get from both.

 When you inhale the vapors from wine or break open a bud and enjoy the aromas, your senses are reacting to the many shared terpenes of both.
 The smells can be as intoxicating as the effect of imbibing either substance.